The Discrete and Semi-continuous Fr\'echet Distance with Shortcuts via Approximate Distance Counting and Selection Techniques: An efficient algorithm for the semi-continuous Fr echet distance with one-sided shortcuts

 We thus obtain the following lemma.

-\begin{lemma} Given a polygonal curve $f$ with $n$ edges in the plane, a set $A$ of $m$ points in the plane, and a parameter $\delta>0$, we can determine whether the semi-continuous Fr\'echet distance $\delta^s_F(A,f)$ with shortcuts between $A$ and $f$ is at most $\delta$, in $O(m+n)$ time, using $O(m+n)$ space. \end{lemma}
+\begin{lemma} Given a set $P$ of $m$ points in the plane, a polygonal curve $f$ with $n$ edges in the plane, and a parameter $\delta>0$, we can determine whether the semi-continuous Fr\'echet distance $\scsFrechet$ with shortcuts between $P$ and $f$ is at most $\delta$, in $O(m+n)$ time, using $O(m+n)$ space. \end{lemma}

+We remark that we make no attempt to distinguish between the cases $\delta^-(P,f)<\delta$ and $\delta^-(P,f)=\delta$.
+This will be taken care of in the optimization procedure, presented next.